uMon Icon

 uCon:

 As is somewhat implied by the above diagram, uCon provides many other facilities that are applicable, but certainly not limited, to typical embedded systems development.
-Refer to uCon's built-in help for complete details, or refer to these web-based manages.
-Note that as of Vista/W7, the built-in help is no longer being updated (still quite useful); and the webpages are kept up to date.
+Refer to uCon's web-based manpages for complete details.

 Multiple Back Ends:

 Initially uCon was developed to support only a COM port back end.
-Since it's conception (around 2000), telnet and PuTTY Link (plink) have been added to the list (plink provides ssh).
+Since then, telnet and PuTTY Link (plink) have been added to the list (plink provides ssh).

 Logging: